Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Results

 \subsection{Growth network model with homophily and directed links}

 In order to examine the effect of homophily on the ranking of minorities in social networks, first we need to develop realistic network models that capture not only a variety of group mixing, but also the directionality of links.
-Many online social networks are directed networks in their nature, including the follower-followee structure on Twitter and the hyperlink structure of the Web.
-Directed links are the key components of many algorithms such as PageRank and Who-to-Follow.
+Many online social networks are directed networks in their nature, including the follower-followee structure on Twitter, citation networks \cite{kong2021first}, and the hyperlink structure of the Web.
+Directed links are the key components of many algorithms such as Google Scholar \cite{rovira2019ranking}, PageRank and Who-to-Follow.

-To this end, we propose a directed network model with adjustable homophily and minority size, and we refer to it as \model~(\textbf{d}irected \textbf{p}referential \textbf{a}ttachment with \textbf{h}omophily network growth model).
-We generate these networks by adjusting the fraction of minorities $f_m \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$, and the in-class or group homophily $h_{MM}, h_{mm} \in \{0.0, 0.1, ..., 1.0\}$.
+To this end, we propose {DPAH}, a \textbf{d}irected \textbf{p}referential \textbf{a}ttachment with \textbf{h}omophily network growth model.
+We generate these networks by adjusting the number of nodes $n=2000$, the edge density $d=0.0015$, the fraction of minorities $f_m \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$, the in-class homophily $h_{MM}, h_{mm} \in \{0.0, 0.1, ..., 1.0\}$, and the power-law exponents of the activity distributions $\gamma_M = \gamma_m = 3.0$.
 We refer to the minority group as $m$, and to the majority group as $M$.
-Additionally, we assign an activity score to every node.
-This score is drawn from a power-law distribution and determines with what probability the existing node becomes active and creates additional links to other nodes.
+Note that the between-class homophily is the complement of the in-class homophily.
+That is, $h_{Mm}=1-h_{MM}$ and $h_{mM}=1-h_{mm}$.
+Furthermore, an activity score is assigned to every node.
+This score is drawn from a power-law distribution and determines with what probability the existing node becomes active to create additional links to other nodes.
 This means that more active nodes possess higher out-degree (see Methods for more details).
+Each combination of network structure is generated $10$ times, nodes are ranked using PageRank and WTF separately, and inequality and inequity scores are computed and averaged across network types (and top-k's for local disparity) for each algorithm.